SavaMinic/SavaMinic.github.io/_pages/free2play.md

 />
 PLAY FIFTH PLAYABLE HERE</a><br />

-Working after work proved to be very slow, almost imposibruuu, so game had to wait for the weekend.<br />In order to keep the score down, I removed the story part of the game, and focused just on endless (with a hint of decoration shop).<br />
+Working after work proved to be very slow, almost imposibruuu, so game had to wait for the weekend.<br />In order to keep the scope down, I removed the story part of the game, and focused just on endless (with a hint of decoration shop).<br />

 Base game is done, I need couple more days to wrap up the things:<br />
 - basic sfx ingame and buttons<br />